Kadey Krogen Whaleback Interior Boat Tour: Discover the Hidden Charms

 view of the living area, eating area and galley

-Next on the interior boat tour is the salon, our living area.
+Next up on the tour is the salon, aka our main living space, and one of the coziest corners of Wildflower.

 interior boat tour: salon living area